brennerswenson/roman_numeral_encoder/README.md

 Prior to training a model, ensure that you have ran `src/micchi_et_al/data_manipulation/preprocessing.py`, as well as `train_validation_split.py` in the same directory.
 Those modules will iterate through the dataset and create TFRecord files in lengths of `CHUNK_SIZE`.

+The score XML and chord annotation files are locaed in the `/data` directory.
+Due to GitHub's limitations on dataset sizes, the already processed TFRecords for train/validation could not be uploaded.
+These data will be provided separately in the submission via a OneDrive link.

 To train a model with the best configurations identified during this project, run this command:
 - `python -m src.encoder_train`